Voggastur/data-centric-dev-project/README.md

     * Firstly I click the add adventure link to add context for the hero I am about to enter.
     * Secondly using paper sheets from the last roleplay session, I enter information about my hero.
 I make sure to add the 7 silver coins I made hunting rabbits in the last game into my possessions.
+    * I check that my new hero appears at the bottom of the list of heroes

 ## 6. Deployment <a name="Deployment"></a>